Welcome to your environment! You can order everything from your assortment with your personal budget here.

 Philips Lumea 9000 series

-The Philips Lumea 9000 series IPL devices have 450,000 flashes.
+The Philips Lumea 9000 and 8000 series IPL devices have 450,000 flashes.
 The number of flashes indicates the lifespan of the device.
 A device with 100,000 flashes lasts about 10 years.
-That means that the 450,000 flashes of the 9000 series are enough to remove hairs for over 40 years.
+That means that the 450,000 flashes are enough to remove hairs for over 40 years.
 The number of years is an estimation.
 How long your device actually lasts, depends on the areas where you remove hair and the way you take care of your device.
 After a complete IPL treatment, you can enjoy a smooth skin for 12 months.

 Philips Lumea Prestige

-The Lumea Prestige and Advanced models both have 250,000 flashes, which is enough to remove body hair for about 20 years.
-These IPL devices have a shorter lifespan than the 9000 series.
-Just like with the 9000 series, the number of years is an estimation.
+The Lumea 7000 series models have 250,000 flashes, which is enough to remove body hair for about 20 years.
+These IPL devices have a shorter lifespan than the 9000 and 8000 series.
+Just like with these series, the number of years is an estimation.
 The specific time the IPL device lasts, depends on how you take care of the device.
 These models also ensure you can have a hair-free skin for 12 months.

 Power supply